 According to the Centers for Disease Control and Prevention, obesity affects more than 90 million adults in the United States.
 While many adults are aware of the importance of health and wellness, they are unable to find solutions that can work for them.
 In truth, there is no easy, one-step solution that will improve your health overnight.
 Many fad diets fail to work because they are not sustainable in the long run.
 Ultimately, the only way to lose weight and stay healthy is to make small diet and fitness changes that can fit into your current lifestyle.
-Here are some suggestions to incorporate into your daily routine to help you keep the pounds off.
+Below are some suggestions for sustainable lifestyle changes to incorporate into your daily routine to help you keep the pounds off.

 If you absolutely must head into the middle of the store to stock up on sales, frozen vegetables and fruits are great alternatives to fresh produce when on sale.
 Make sure you make a list of sale items for the week and only pick up those items.

 Swimming is a great total body workout.
 As Chirp points out, not only is swimming a good way to work muscle groups that don’t usually get a lot of attention, but it may even help correct back pain and other spinal issues.
 It is recommended that adults exercise for at least 40 minutes four days a week.
 Swimming is a great cardio workout that can help improve your heart health as well as tone your muscles.
 One of the great advantages of swimming is that it allows individuals to go at their own pace.
-Because water can support a person’s weight, people with injuries or joint pain such as arthritis can enjoy a low intensity workout, while those who wish to intensify their workout also have that option.
+Because water can support a person’s weight, people with injuries or joint pain such as arthritis can enjoy a low-intensity workout, while those who wish to intensify their workout also have that option.

 If you aren’t sure where to get started, check out our free 7-day meal plans!